dune-copasi/dune-copasi/README.md

 initial_level = 1
 ```

-The grid should be formed by 2D traingles and squares where each *physical group* can only
+The grid should be formed by tetrahedral and hexahedral where each *physical group* can only
 only be formed by one of these type.
 That is, each *physical group* can have different types of
 geometries, but whithin each *physical group* there cannot be more than one type.
 The GMSH file
 should be v2 and it should not contain the *physical group* identifiers at the begining of the file